Major Religious Observances

 - The ORL CAL Religious Holidays calendar will now appear under your Other Calendars list for viewing

-- 10 The First of Muḥarram Islam - The First of Muḥarram (first month of the Islamic year 1442 AH) celebrates the Ḥijra (migration) of Muḥammad and his followers in 622 CE, from Mecca to Medina, where they established the first Islamic community.
+- 30th, The First of Muḥarram Islam - The First of Muḥarram celebrates the Ḥijra of Muḥammad and his followers in 622 CE, from Mecca to Medina.

-- 7-8 Rosh Hashanah Jewish - New Year’s Day, year 5781, and anniversary of the creation of the world.
+- 26th-27th Rosh Hashanah Jewish - New Year’s Day, year 5781, and the anniversary of the creation of the world.
 The first of the Ten Days of Awe (or Repentance).